-This handbook represents the best of our knowledge at the time of the last revision, September 2014.
+This handbook represents the best of our knowledge at the time of the last revision, September 2016.
 While the physics faculty have carefully looked over this information, we cannot absolutely guarantee its accuracy.
-Please remember that the Truman General/Graduate Catalog is your official source of information for all degree requirements etc.
+The Truman General/Graduate Catalog is your official source of information.

-Copyright ©2014 Truman State University, Kirksville, MO.
+Copyright ©2016 Truman State University, Kirksville, MO.
 All rights reserved.